-Curated by the Confindustria Moda Study Center for Federorafi Activation of studies and research, including the collection and processing of economic data on the performance and size of the Italian jewelry industry.
+Curated by the Confindustria Federorafi Study Center Activation of studies and research, including the collection and processing of economic data on the performance and size of the Italian jewelry industry.

 SECTOR SHEETS